 contain very long initialization routines, which take time and

-memory to be compiled to dlopen
+memory to be compiled to dlopen-able shared

 objects.